aspose-html/Aspose.HTML-Documentation/content/net/web-scraping/video-download/_index.md

 2. Initialize an instance of the [MultimediaScraper](https://apireference.aspose.com/html/net/aspose.html.datascraping.multimediascraping/multimediascraper) class.
 3. Create a multimedia object that collects information from the specified  URL.
 4. Create a [VideoInfo](https://apireference.aspose.com/html/net/aspose.html.datascraping.multimediascraping/videoinfo) object.
-5. Get information about the video and print it on the console.
+5. Get information about the video and display it in the console.

 Following is the code snippet which can be used to get information about a video file such as Title, Description, Duration, Thumbnails, and Formats Count.